mzbac/mlx-lora/README.md

 python lora.py --model mistralai/Mistral-7B-v0.1 --train --iters 600
 ```

-On the other hand, if you wish to train the hf model with qlora, the command would be:
+On the other hand, if you wish to train the quant mlx model with qlora, the command would be:

 ```